Hisaye Yamamoto: Seventeen Syllables and Other Stories

-The stories, arranged chronologically by the time of their composition, deal with the experiences of first generation Japanese immigrants (Issei) and their Nisei children.
+Her stories, arranged chronologically, explore themes such as generational conflict, cultural assimilation, and racial discrimination among Issei immigrants and their Nisei children.
 The title is drawn from one of the stories within the collection and refers to the structural requirements of Japanese haiku poetry.
 Many of the stories have admittedly autobiographical content, making references to the World War II Japanese internment camps, to life in Southern California during the 1940s and '50s, and to the experience of being a writer.